clockworksspheres/ramdisk/README.md

 NOTE: the AIMtk software must be acquired/purchased from [Arsenal Recon](https://arsenalrecon.com/products/arsenal-image-mounter)

-## Developed for macOS, Linux and Windows

-Code currently working, but only with drive letters (ie: R:, L:\).

 ## Example code

-The exaamples directory provides examples on how to use various libraries, even beyond the ramdisk libraries in this code base.
+The examples directory provides examples on how to use various libraries, even beyond the ramdisk libraries in this code base.
 Currently in flux.
 Some are used for testing the ramdisk code base.
 Any user creation or manipulation example code is in an alpha state, and some are macOS only at this time.

 Unionfs related code is in an alpha state and also macOS only.

 The ramdisk example code is cross platform in an alpha state.

-The menu code is cross platform, in an alpha state.
+The menu code is cross platform, in an alpha state, uses the Composite model.

 # Future work:

 ## Windows

 Calls a currently available ramdisk creator, [AIM Toolkit](https://sourceforge.net/projects/aim-toolkit/files/20250818/) - whose predecessor is ImDisk.
 Dropping the work so far with ImDisk since it is EOL and doesn't support Windows 11.
 The AIM Toolkit must be installed prior to using this project.

-Currently working, but only with drive letters (ie: R:, L:\)
+The AIM toolkit only supports 16 ramdisks at a time currently.

 ## Languages